yemiwebby/Angular-scotch-quote-app/README.md

-# Quote-app-UI-Angular
+# Angular-scotch-quote-app
-Frontend view for the quote application built with laravel
+Frontend view for the quote application built with laravel as the backend